The Governing Body

 I am a qualified nurse and have lectured on the Autism Studies degree and Challenging Behaviour Course at the University of Kent.
 I have six children and have fostered children with additional needs for almost 10 years; as such, I will strongly advocate for high-quality provision on their behalf.
 I have seen education in various settings, from nursery and primary to secondary and beyond.
 I believe that accessing outstanding education is a fundamental right for all children and hold our senior leaders to account for the provision within our school.

-I have worked as a clerk supporting school governing bodies since 2004.
-As a member of Kent County Council’s Clerking Service I work with several schools across Kent as well as The Beacon.
-I started as clerk to the Governing Body of The Federation of Foxwood and Highview in September 2013 and remained to support the governors when the new school was established in September 2016.
+I have worked as a clerk supporting school governing bodies since 2020.
+As part of the Education People’s Clerking Service I work with several schools across Kent as well as The Beacon.
+I have a background in Education and have worked in the school sector as well as in higher education.

 My role as clerk is to provide effective administrative support to the Governing Body to enable it to carry out its statutory functions while giving advice on governance, constitutional and procedural matters as required.
 I undertake regular training and development to maintain my knowledge and to keep up-to-date with current educational developments and legislation affecting school governance.

-Mrs Kate Yeoman Governor
+Kate Yeoman Governor